Policies and Procedures

 The School of Business strives to maintain policies and procedures that are consistent with those of the university, as well as in the best interest of our students.

-If you have any questions concerning a particular policy or procedure, please contact the Graduate Programs Office, Room 402 of Founders Hall (703-993-8006) for clarification, or to schedule an appointment with your academic advisor.
+If you have any questions concerning a particular policy or procedure, please contact the Graduate Programs Office, Room 402 of Van Metre Hall (703-993-8006) for clarification, or to schedule an appointment with your academic advisor.

 - Academic Responsibilities and Expectations